PAXSTORE/paxstore-3rd-app-android-sdk/README.md

 #### When use download parameters API, app client broadcast receiver can't receive download broadcast.

 Please make sure you have replaced the right **package name** in your receiver.
-The package name is in your app AndroidManifest.xml -> package="xxx.xxx.xxx"
+The package name is in your project file AndroidManifest.xml -> package="xxx.xxx.xxx.xxx"

     <receiver android:name=".YourReceiver">
           <intent-filter>